 I've tried quite a few clean homemade chocolate recipes from blogs and online recipe collections.
 I find they're all pretty similar.
 The chocolate topping I'm sharing in this recipe reflects my own tastes, which are a little on the sweet side.
 To be sure the topping is right for you, add the sweetener a tablespoon at a time and then taste.
 You can always add more if you need to.

-These no bake peanut butter bars are full of good ingredients, like dates, chickpeas/garbanzo beans, oats and natural sugars.
-I like to make this flourless dessert for my children, because they love them and I’m not worried about them eating unhealthy ingredients.
+These are full of good ingredients, like dates, chickpeas/garbanzo beans, oats, and natural sugars.
+I like to make this flourless dessert for my children because they love them and I'm not worried about them eating unhealthy ingredients.

 - 1 cup dates (pitted)

 - ¼ teaspoon cinnamon

 - 1 ¾ cup natural peanut butter (divided)

 - ¼ cup clean liquid sweetener like maple syrup (honey or brown rice syrup )

 - 2 Tbs coconut oil (melted)